black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 Inside your nested for loop, add a console.log() call to check the values of array, array[j], and array[minIndex] at each iteration.
 You can click the Sort button to see how your algorithm is traversing the array.

 Then write an if statement that checks if the value at array[j] is smaller than the value at array[minIndex].
 If it is, set minIndex to j.

+# Step 30
+After your nested for loop, you've found the smallest value.
+You need to swap it with your current value.

+Like you did in your bubble sort, use a temp variable to extract the value at array[i], then swap the values at array[i] and array[minIndex].